 Anyone who sells, distributes, or uses identifying information in the commission of another crime has committed a Class 5 felony.
 The potential penalties for a class 5 felony in Virginia include a prison term of up to 10 years, a fine of up to $2,500, or both a prison term and a fine.

 While there is no federal phishing law, phishing scams may violate various federal laws including, but not limited to:

 - Wire fraud laws.
 It is a federal offense to use a computer, a cell phone, or any device that sends information over state lines to defraud someone.
 You cannot commit wire fraud by accident.
 Instead, you must have intended to defraud someone.
 The typical sentence for wire fraud is a prison term of up to 20 years and a fine.
 However, if the fraud is connected to a federal disaster or a federal emergency, or if it affects a financial institution, then the penalty may be a prison term of up to 30 years and a fine of up to $1 million.

 - Identity theft laws.
 It is also a federal offense to knowingly possess with intent to use, transfer, or sell someone else’s identification documents.
-Depending on the circumstances of the crime, the potential penalty can be up to 30 years in prison and a fine.
+Depending on the circumstances of the crime, identity theft carries the potential penalty up to 30 years in prison and a fine.